elysium-build/AzureStack-VM-PoC/README.md

 The current version of the Deploy-AzureStackonAzureVM.ps1 script has been tested with the following versions:

-* ASDK build 1.2102.0.9 (2102)
+* ASDK build 1.2206.0.9 (2102)

 Starting from  build 2102 the following repository is getting used for ARM template deployment developed by Azure Stack Hub PG.

 https://github.com/Azure-Samples/Azure-Stack-Hub-Foundation-Core/tree/master/Tools/ASDKscripts

-**IMPORTANT** - this version of the Deploy-AzureStackonAzureVM.ps1 script has been tested with ASDK build 2008 and 2005, and requires minimum of following PowerShell modules
+**IMPORTANT** - this version of the Deploy-AzureStackonAzureVM.ps1 script has been tested with ASDK build 2206 , and requires minimum of following PowerShell modules

-* Az.Accounts - (2.2.1)
+* Az.Accounts - (2.9.1)
-* Az.Storage - (3.0.0)
+* Az.Storage - (4.8.0)
-* Az.Resources - (3.0.1)
+* Az.Resources - (6.1.0)

 ## Description